Janguis/Tabletop_Game_Recommendation/README.md

 There is also a file describing the metadata for each of the stored .csv files.

 ## How to use
 There are separate code files, each performing a stage of the project, which can be run in Jupiter Notebook.
-Each code file imports a specific .csv file (which could be created from a previous stage) and can be updated and run indiviudally.
+Each code file imports a specific .csv file (which could be created from a previous stage) and can be updated and run individually.
 The order refers to the order I performed each stage of the project and can be followed if new data from BGG is utilised.
 A breakdown of the required data input and code output is below: